ghollies/Rising-Constellation-FAQ/content/en/docs/Strategies/_index.md

 ### Legacy

-There are many possible stragegies, especially when coordinating with other members in your faction.
+There are many possible strategies, especially when coordinating with other members in your faction.
 The one below is a solid recommendation which could be tweaked, but should provide you with a general idea of where to start.

 #### Opening